 Make Korcula your base for longer than just a 2 or 3 night hop-over.
-It's position puts it in a perfect spot to take a few day trips to nearby top Dalmatian destinations.
-We have some fantastic accommodation ideal for longer stays.
+Its position puts it in a perfect spot to take a few day trips to nearby top Dalmatian destinations.

-Enjoy underwater world and book a scuba diving lesson
+- Enjoy the underwater world and book a scuba diving lesson

 How to get to Mljet from Korcula Island?

 Day Trip from Korcula to Orebic

 Visiting Orebic makes an easy day trip from Korcula as the town is located just across the Peljesac channel on the mainland.
 From here you can also travel along the Peljesac coastline to some of the other villages such as Viganj.

 What to do on in Orebic?